adlnet/xAPI-Spec/xAPI.md

 **rationale**.
 Items in this document labeled as **requirements**, **details** or **examples** are more technical.

 This specification is split into three parts.
 Part one is this introduction.
-It offers some background, high level summaries and direction on how to read the rest of the specification.
+It offers some background, high-level summaries and direction on how to read the rest of the specification.

 Part two of this specification defines a data model for various data objects that are transferred between systems.
 The most significant object within the xAPI data model